 The Town has adopted a Planned Unit Development ordinance and Village Mixed Use and Town Center Mixed Use land uses.
 There has not been any significant development of low intensity single family subdivisions.
-The development of single-family subdivisions has been occurring within the large projects planned for this purpose and as infill development within existing subdivided areas.
-The Town's Concurrency

-Management System, subdivision regulations, and zoning regulations discourages this type of development.
+The Town's Concurrency Management System, subdivision regulations, and zoning regulations discourages this type of development.